US Fulbright Logo

 • University/Post-Secondary Institution

 Grantees will be based at either universities or high schools.
-Grantees will either teach independently, or in coordination with an experienced English instructor, and will serve as a resource for classes and units focusing on conversation, vocabulary, reading, writing, academic writing and culture in the United States.
+Grantees will either teach independently or in coordination with an experienced English instructor, and will serve as a resource for classes and units focusing on conversation, vocabulary, reading, writing, academic writing and culture in the United States.
 Candidates must be prepared to take the initiative to develop and implement a curriculum with little to no guidance.
 Grantees will be expected to be able to work both independently and co-teach, depending on their placement.
 Course prep time and classroom may vary depending on placement type, but ETAs should expect to be engaged in ETA grant responsibilities for approximately 20 hours per week.

 Placement Locations